Swiss-Polar-Institute/data-management-guidance/content/metadata.md

 ### What should be recorded?

-Metadata should be captured about different aspects of a project.
+Metadata should be captured about different aspects of a project and at all stages.

 #### Samples